zextras/tech-doc/source/carbonio/admincli/backup.rst

       metadata is updated and not the entire item, drastically reducing resource usage (CPU, IO, bandwidth).

-.. warning:: If none of the two Scan Operations is active, no backup is created.

 .. _backup_disable_scans:

 When to Disable Scan Operations